firebase/firebaseui-web/README.md

 1. Interaction with Identity Providers such as Google and Facebook
 2. Phone number based authentication
-3. Sign-up and sign-in with email accounts
+3. Sign-up and sign-in with email accounts (email/password and email link)
 4. Password reset
 5. Prevention of account duplication (activated when *"One account per email address"* setting is enabled in the